 Options Adventures is a national short breaks service enabling disabled children across Scotland to access mainstream adventures and experiences while their parents and carers enjoy a short break.

 We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year olds who are blind or partially sighted help promote their independence and allow respite for carers.

 We also provided a family residential weekend in Dumfries & Galloway offering peers support and a break for the normal routine.

 We provided an Activity Short Break for families and employed an Activities Coordinator to organise the Monthly Saturday Club and support our families during the short break.

-We provided grants directly to carers who care for an adult who has Down’s syndrome who lives with them.
+We provided grants directly to carers who care for an adult who has Down’s Syndrome and who lives with them.

-We provided grants directly to carers who live in Scotland and are caring for someone with a diagnosis of dementia.
+We provided grants directly to carers who live in Aberdeen City, to plan and pay for a short break of their choice.